lakshita-03/TransactIQ/index.md

 4. Visualize adoption patterns across industries and demographics.

 ## 2. Data Sources
 The dataset for this project was obtained from the official **NPCI (National Payments Corporation of India) UPI Statistics Portal** (https://www.npci.org.in/what-we-do/upi/upi-ecosystem-statistics).
-NPCI provides monthly transaction reports starting from 2016 onwards, which include:
-- Number of Banks live on UPI (monthly count of banks adopting UPI).
-- Volume of UPI transactions (in millions) –The number of transactions done through UPI (count).
-- Value of UPI transactions (in crores) – The total money involved in the transactions.
-- Granularity: Month-wise breakdown across all years, which also allows for aggregated year-wise analysis.
+It is an umbrella organization that operates retail and settlement payment systems in India, including UPI, RuPay, FASTag, and other payment systems.
 For this project, data from **2016 to 2025** has been compiled by consolidating the annual Excel files available on the NPCI website into a single, structured dataset.
 This ensures accuracy, transparency, and completeness of information for analysis.

 ## 3. Data Collection & Merging